Top 10 Colorful Ground Cover Plants for Your Garden

-These easy-grow perennials will brighten your garden for years to come.
+These easy-to-grow ground cover plants are perennials that will brighten your yard and garden for years to come.

 I like to think of ground covers as the problem solvers of the garden.
 They’re attractive, they fill in where other plants won’t grow, and you can use them as alternatives to high-maintenance lawns.
-Best of all, just when you think your garden’s full, you can always tuck a ground cover between pavers, in a container or almost anywhere else.
+Best of all, just when you think your garden’s full, you can always tuck a ground cover between pavers, spilling out of a container or almost anywhere else.

 It’s no wonder ground covers are popular, but with so many options available, how do you choose?
 I decided to pick 10 colorful favorites, but I couldn’t do it alone.
 I enlisted the help of commercial grower Frances Hopkins, whose line of ground covers is called Stepables.
 Together we decided on the best and brightest, choosing the top 10 cultivars sure to fire up your imagination and spice up your yard.
 Ready to cover some ground?